StanDog/npp-phpautocompletion/README.md

 A popup window appears after typing the "->" or "::" behind a class or an instantiated object variable which displays all attributes and methods of it's class.
 As soon as the popup appears you can type in the name of the method or attribute you are looking for and the plugin will select it in the list automatically.
 Hitting [return] or double clicking the entry will insert the name of the property to your script.
 Additionally, there is a list with all classes and their properties in a dockable window.
 Double clicking this entries opens their file & jumps right to the declaration.
 The list offers a quick search function also.

+_Note: As of September 2022 I have decided to archive this repository due to the lack of time, interest and some other factors in my life.
+This is not a definitive decision to end this project, but one for which it is not currently foreseeable whether it will be continued by me.
+I have added the MIT license to the repository.
+Feel free to continue the project in any way you feel it should be, if you want.
+I'm glad the project was somewhat helpful for some of you.
+Thank you very much for using it!_

 **Download**<br>
 [ACCPC v1.4.1](https://github.com/StanDog/npp-phpautocompletion/raw/master/RELEASES/ccc_1.4.1.zip)<br>